Ga-3tan/AMT_Project/README.md

 ### Development version

-1. Open the project in your favorite IDE. and run the Application.
+1. Open the project in your favorite IDE.
 2. If you use the authentication service, you will need to add the JWT secret to the environment variable of your IDE (or in the application.properties) and adapt ligne 17 of the `JwtUtil.java` file accordingly (set it to the defined environment variable or property in the application.properties).
 The JWT secret can be found in the `application.properties` of the [Authentication service project](https://github.com/Alessandro-AP/JWTAuthentication).
 3. Run the Application with your IDE.
 4. Connect to the application with the following address : http://localhost:8080.